 Map of Greenwich Village and Neighborhood Guide

-(en español) Can’t join us on one of our guided Greenwich Village tours?
-We’ve developed a self-guided Greenwich Village walking tour that covers much of what we see on the tour!
+This post is a guide to Greenwich Village with a self-guided tour of things to see and do, including live music, restaurants, shopping and other activities.
+Can’t join us on one of our guided Greenwich Village tours?
+Then consider this self-guided tour as an option.
 You could also download it to use as a map and guide if you end up taking our walking tour.
 We even have a GPS audio tour for download.
-This two-hour tour begins at Waverly Place and continues throughout the Village to end at Cooper Union.
+This two-hour tour begins at Waverly Place and continues throughout the Village to end at the Cooper Union.
 Should you have more time to wander – we’ve included some option stops just north of the walking tour!
 Be sure to check out many of the restaurants and bakeries.
 Click the images below for downloadable .pdf files.
 But first, listen to Tour Guide Renee describe the importance of Greenwich Village.

 Duration: this self-guided tour should take you between 90-120 minutes to complete.